Unusual Options Activity Insight: HP | Benzinga

 Unusual Options Activity Insight: HP

-Shares of HP (NYSE:HPQ) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $28.86.
+HP (NYSE:HPQ) shares experienced unusual options activity on Thursday.
+The stock price moved up to $29.09 following the option alert.

 - Option Type: SWEEP